oeg-upm/wot-jtd/index.md

   * Validate a JTD using SHACL shapes
   * Validate a JTD using JSON schema (coming soon)
   * Validate a JTD according to the restrictions specified in the standard (coming soon)

+The JTD is a Maven dependency easy to install and to use, check out [the documentation](https://github.com/oeg-upm/wot-jtd)